A First Look

 ‘Don’t worry.
 I would’ve been sent there anyway,’ she replied to his back.

 Jimmy loped along, mind racing: procedure, reports, use your eyes.
 He pulled his hat down against the rain.
 Sandy put up her umbrella.
 Main Street was decorated by the city with scores of white angels blowing golden trumpets.
-The angels floated overhead, facing each other, dripping.
-Below, the street was muddy and piled with bricks and yellow barriers against pedestrian dangers.
+The angels floated overhead, facing each other, creaking in the wind and dripping.
+Below, the muddy street was piled with bricks and yellow barriers against pedestrian dangers.
 The old street railway was being dug up all over town.
 Cars were the future.

 They got to the top of the alley.
 Clarion Lane announced the sign.
-The alley was roped off, but Jimmy lifted the rope and walked under.
+A rope stretched across the top of the little street, but Jimmy lifted the rope and walked under.
 The rain had changed to snow.

 ‘Can I come down?’ asked Sandy.

-‘In a minute,’ said Urquhart, leaving her to watch from the top of the little street.
-He left her, thinking about the advisability of a date with someone who worked for a newspaper.
+‘In a minute,’ said Urquhart, and he left her to watch from the top of the little street.
+He thought about the advisability of a date with someone who worked for a newspaper.
+He wondered if Notepad was thinking the same thing about stepping out with a copper.

 ‘Who is it?’ asked Urquhart.